 3. Service Outages

-Many-a-times, your Roku or internet service provider will experience outages.
+Many-a-times, your Roku or internet will experience outages.
 This can happen due to a bad weather condition or some technical reason.
 So, it is suggested to use the internet service from a well-known service provider.

 4. Damaged Streaming Equipment

 Another reason that causes your Roku to slow is a faulty hardware device.
 The fault can be in your Roku TV, remote, or Wifi Router.

 It could also happen if you have been using the same Roku and its remote for a long period.
 Old Roku TVs will not work as fast as the new ones and will slow down even more as time passes.